-Winter-run Chinook salmon fry and juvenile emigration past the RBPP occurs as early as mid-July and extends as late as the end of March during Dry Water Years (Vogel and Marine 1991, Martin et al. 2001), although primary migration ends in December (Poytress et al. 2014).
+Winter-run Chinook salmon fry and juvenile emigration past the RBPP occurs as early as mid-July and extends as late as the end of March during Dry Water Years (Vogel and Marine 1991, National Marine Fisheries Service 1997), although primary migration ends in December (Poytress and Carrillo 2010, 2011, 2012).
 A large pulse of juvenile winter-run Chinook salmon has been observed to emigrate past Knights Landing and into the Delta during and shortly after the first large autumn storm event (del Rosario et al. 2013) and occur in the Delta from November through April (Figure 11A-9).
 Ocean entry begins as early as November and continues through May (Fisher 1994; Myers et al. 1998, both as cited in National Marine Fisheries Service 2014).
 Winter-run Chinook salmon then, for the most part, spend 3 years in the ocean before returning to the river as spawning adults.